Nina-Mainusch/ADA_website/index.md

 **Investigating the structure of the social networks**

 We have discovered that the number of friends does not differ much between urban and rural inhabitants.
-An interesting follow up would be to look at how the friendship network is structured, can we detect communities that correspond to the geographical location of the users?
+An interesting follow up would be to look at how the friendship network is structured, is the network graph limited to a number of smaller subgraphs, corresponding to the geographical location of users?
+Or are the users of the network more strongly connected across space?

 To investigate this question we used a community detection algorithm on the friendship graph.
 There are a number of different community detection algorithms, however, due to the size of the datasets we had to restrict ourselves to algorithms that are pretty fast.
 We settled for the [Walktrap algorithm](http://arxiv.org/abs/physics/0512106).
 The algorithm tries to find densely connected subgraphs by performing random walks.
 The idea is that short random walks tend to stay in the same community.